dconlon/icar_odb_wifi/README.md

 ## Vgate iCar Pro WiFi

-The [Vgate iCar 2 WiFi](https://www.vgatemall.com/products-detail/i-14/) is [available on Amazon](https://www.amazon.co.uk/Vgate-interface-diagnostics-android-windows/dp/B00OY0X8IS/ref=pd_day0fbt_d_sccl_2/262-5009615-3485139) for < £30.
+The [Vgate iCar 2 WiFi](https://www.vgatemall.com/products-detail/i-14/) is [available on eBay]((https://www.ebay.co.uk/itm/315178202059) for ~£16 (or AliExpress for less).
 It plugs into the ODB2 port of the vehicle and is small and unobtrusive enough to leave plugged in inside the car permanently.

 Internally it consists of: